How to Simply and Quickly Reboot Your VPS Server

 Updated August 17, 2018

 Knowing how to reboot your VPS server is almost as important as knowing when to reboot it.
-Read on to find out the simple step by step directions on how to reboot your VPS from WHM, SSH, Virtuozzo or via support request from your hosting team.
+Read on to find out the simple step by step directions on how to reboot your server from WHM, SSH, Virtuozzo or via support request from your hosting team.
+A server reboot doesn’t need to be a major pain!

 Although downtime can appear to be a daunting prospect, rebooting a VPS can be done simply and quickly to minimize any disruption to the day-to-day running of your site.
 This article will explain how to reboot a VPS in a number of ways that are both simple and effective.
 As always, if you are unsure – just contact the technical support team at your hosting company for confirmation and/or assistance before proceeding.